Discover how we can transform your organisation

 A mentor is someone that guides you and you may have several throughout your life and career.
 In fact, there are many different types of mentoring, from peer to peer, to group.
 You can find a mentor in many different ways.

 Why do people become mentors?

-People choose to mentor as it is a highly rewarding experience.
-Seeing somebody grow and succeed as a result of your advice is very valuable.
-There are many benefits of mentoring for the mentor as well as the mentee, such as improving communication and leadership skills.
+People choose to mentor others because it’s an incredibly valuable experience; seeing somebody grow and succeed as a result of your advice is highly rewarding.
+There are many benefits of mentoring for the mentor as well as the mentee, such as improving communication and developing leadership skills.

 Harvard Business Review conducted a study researching the positive effects of mentoring, and found that people who served as mentors also experienced lower levels of anxiety, and described their job as more meaningful, than those who did not mentor.